deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 ```
 {% endraw %}

-After the DexClient CR is created, dex will register a client with a `dex-client-myname@mynamespace` ID (clientID).
+After the DexClient CR is created, Dex will register a client with a `dex-client-myname@mynamespace` ID (clientID).

 The client access password (clientSecret) will be stored in the secret object:
 {% raw %}